basho-labs/little_riak_book/en/04-operators.md

 ```

 And for more details of any current handoffs or unreachable nodes, try `ring-status`.
 It
 also lists some information from `ringready` and `transfers`.
-Below I turned off a node
+Below I turned off the C
-to show what it might look like.
+node to show what it might look like.

 ```bash
 $ riak-admin ring-status